btz1211/venue-bots/bot-backend/bot-api/delete-job/README.md

 ### Test on AWS Console
 - Go to `Lambda` Service
-- select lambda with the following prefix `hotjot-bots-api-DeleteJob`
+- select lambda with that looks like `DeleteJob`
 - select `Create new test event`
 - select `Amazon API Gateway AWS Proxy`
 - replace the `pathParameters` key in test data with the following: